learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 ## Problem Statement

 We have `div` elements to organize and label sections of HTML.
-But have you wondered if having so many `div` tags makes our HTML document look cluttered and confusing?
+But too many `div` tags makes our HTML document look cluttered and confusing.
 Even when we identify or classify them with specific names, it's a lot to keep track of.
 It would be clearer for both developers and browsers if we could use more descriptive HTML elements to arrange our content.
 That's where semantic elements come in.

 ## Objectives